 Onyx is a unique natural stone that originates from dripstone deposits of limestone caves.
 When water drips from stalactites and stalagmites within these caves and evaporates a compound called calcium carbonate is left behind.
 This causes the stone’s colorful veins, swirls, and patterns that are unique to onyx.
 Therefore, onyx is classified a chemical sedimentary stone and can at times contain fossils and shells.
 Prehistoric animal skeletons have even been found preserved inside onyx!

 What Does Onyx Look Like?

 Onyx is crystalline stone, and often translucent – which means it allows for light to pass through.
 The degree of translucency varies among onyx slabs and is dependent on the color, thickness and surface finish.
-A unique feat, onyx will recrystallize in time, often enhancing translucency as a result.
-Onyx typically comes in a wide array of yellow hues due to the presence of iron deposits, but other common colors are green, white, orange, gold, pink and brown.
+A unique feat, this stone will recrystallize in time, often enhancing translucency as a result.
+It typically comes in a wide array of yellow hues due to the presence of iron deposits, but other common colors are green, white, orange, gold, pink and brown.

 Should I Use Onyx in My Next Project?

 We believe that if you love this stone, a skilled fabricator will be able to make your onyx project a reality.
-Like most natural stones, onyx has the potential to etch and stain; however, a sealer can be used in addition to prevent wear and tear over time.
-Feature walls, countertops, art pieces and fireplaces are all especially great examples of ways to incorporate onyx into your home.
+Like most natural stones, it has the potential to etch and stain; however, a sealer can be used in addition to prevent wear and tear over time.
+Feature walls, countertops, art pieces and fireplaces are all especially great examples of ways to incorporate this stone into your home.
 Most onyx applications can be backlit to enhance the stone’s natural translucency.